hackjie/GPassword/README.md

 * Use CAShapeLayer、UIBezeierPath to draw for good performance
 * Support define `3*3`、`4*4`...
 Matrix
 * Support define many kinds of normal and selected style
-* Use KeyChain to save informations
+* Use KeyChain and UserDefaults to save informations

 ## Screenshots